47th Annual JAB Maui Burn & Wound Symposium - January 25-30, 2025

 Dr. Carlos Blanco earned his medical degree from Seville Medical School in Sevilla Spain in 1961.
 He completed his surgical residency in 1965 at Lebanon Hospital in Bronx New York.
 He has more than 30 years of experience in the pharmaceutical industry which include involvement in Product Development, Clinical Research, Medical Marketing, Medical/Professional Education, Global Commercial Development, and International Marketing.

 His professional achievements include serving on the Board of Directors for the Wound Healing Society from 1997-2000; Vice President for the International Society of Burn Injuries from 1998-2004; Board of Trustees for the American Burn Association 1990-1991; Chairman of Wound Burn Facilities of ISBI from 1986-1991; in addition to numerous awards and industry recognitions.
 Dr. Blanco has given more than 400 presentations across the globe related to wound healing and skin substitutes and has authored more than 50 publications.
+Dr. Blanco passed away in 2024.

 Board/Committee Members